 Because laboratory courses are small, you will do more than just watch experiments - you will perform them yourself, using the same sophisticated facilities and equipment that your professors use and that is used in a real crime lab.
 Many of the labs in your forensic science courses will be set up as cases.
 You will learn how to maintain a chain of custody, analyze simulated casework evidence and write a crime lab report.
 These courses are set up to give you a realistic experience of the work done in a crime lab.

 During an investigation, evidence is collected at a crime scene (or from a person) and then analyzed in a crime laboratory.
 The results can then be presented in court.
 In Seton Hill’s Forensic Science Program, you’ll gain practical experience with the criminal justice system by:

 - Participating in simulated cases.

 - Attending actual trials where forensic evidence is being presented.

 Research & Internship Opportunities

-As an upperclassman, you’ll have the opportunity to take part in ongoing research, both here on campus and through research internships at universities, and institutions across the country.
-You'll also have the opportunity to take part in internships with police departments and medical examiner's offices.
+As an upperclassman, you’ll have the opportunity to take part in ongoing research, both here on campus and through research internships at universities and institutions across the country.
+You'll also have the opportunity to take part in internships with a lab, police departments, or medical examiner's offices.